sbitio/puppet-monit/README.md

 In adition to primitive types, a compound check type is provided: `service`.
 It is a set of primitives to check a service's init script, binary and process.

+`service` check type can work with `sysv`, `systemd` or `upstart`.
+In 0.3.x series it defaults to `sysv` for compatibility reasons.
+From 0.4.x onwards it defaults to the init system that each supported OS configures by default.
+The init typoe to use can be also set per service.
+See below for details.

 ## Classes and Defined Types

 ### Class: `monit`

-`monit` class is the responsible of installing and configuring the service.
+`monit` class is the responsible of installing and configuring the Monit service.
 Almost all configuration options for `monitrc` are exposed as class parameters.

+In addition to Monit configuration options, this class accepts other parameters:

+ * `init_system`, to set globally the default init system for `service` checks.

-Also accepts a `checks` parameter, to pass in checks definitions, easy provided from Hiera.
+ * `checks`, useful to pass in Monit checks declared in Hiera.

 Lastly, this class also configures a `system` check with sane defaults.
 It can be disabled or tweaked to fit your needs.
 This check includes loadavg, cpu, memory, swap and filesytem tests.

 See [manifests/init.pp](https://github.com/sbitio/puppet-monit/blob/master/manifests/init.pp)